 Montjuïc.
 The hill overlooking Barcelona featuring harbor views, a park with a castle, and museums.
 Reachable via cable car.

 Picasso Museum.
 Located in five adjoining Medieval mansions, this museum is housing more than 4,200 works of this world-famous artist.

 Catedral de Sevilla.
 Large, Gothic style cathedral featuring iconic Moorish bell tower with city views.
-It has a tomb of famous Christopher Columbus.
+It has the tomb of the famous Christopher Columbus.

 Puerta del Sol.
-One of the busiest squares in Madrid, laying on the intersection of several man roads in the city.
-Featuring famous clock with a bell.
+One of the busiest squares in Madrid, laying on the intersection of several main roads in the city.
+Featuring a famous clock with a bell.

 Plaça de Catalunya.
-Massive, central square in Barcelona lined with trees and sculptures, souvenir shops and cafes.
+The massive, central square in Barcelona is lined with trees and sculptures, souvenir shops, and cafes.
 Place of numerous public events.

 Alcazaba.
 Medieval Moorish palace with sea vistas.
 A fortress overlooking the sea, with lush, fountain-filled gardens, located in Malaga.

 Montserrat.
 Mountaintop monastery with breathtaking views, located near Barcelona.